 Korean rolled omelets are good as a side dish or main.
 Some suggestions:

-- Breakfast or brunch.
+- Breakfast.
 Serve with homemade miso soup for a comforting, easy morning meal.

-- Easy, quick meal.
+- Easy meal.
 Serve as a main with sides of rice and kimchi.

 - Dinner with friends.
 Make it a party with a variety of side dishes: Dubu Jorim (Korean Braised Tofu), Korean Beef Patties (Donguerang Ddeng), Oi Muchim (Korean Cucumber Salad), and Korean Potato Salad.